angela1C/Data-Representation-Project-2020/README.md

 ### Datasets

 There are currently over ten thousand datasets available on the Irish open data portal under various themes such as environment, society, health, economy etc.
-The list of datasets are stored in a database table named `dataset_list` which was retrieved by calling the https://data.gov.ie/api/3/action/package_list.
+The list of datasets are stored in a database table named `dataset_list` which was retrieved by calling the <https://data.gov.ie/api/3/action/package_list>.
 Note this action only returns the names of the datasets and not the actual datasets.
-A further call to another api is required to get the actual data.
+A further call to another api using the action `package_search` is required to retrieve a JSON representation of the dataset.
+This will return details about the dataset including the dataset format, a description if available, the dataset id, a package id and a URL to the actual dataset.
+This data is stored in the `datasets` table in the database.

-To get the links to the actual datasets you can call the api using the package_search action with a query parameter.
-The query paramter can be a tag name, a organization / publisher name or the actual dataset name.
+To get the links to the actual datasets you can call the api <https://data.gov.ie/api/3/action/> using the `package_search` action together with a query parameter.
+The query parameter can be a tag name, a organization / publisher name or the actual dataset name.

-### All
+Any datasets that have been retrieved using the `package_search` api are stored in the datasets table.
+Therefore this may be empty on first use.
+To populate this table, the server calls a function in the `searchDAO` file.
+You can enter a query using the `/external/` route using a query.
+The query can be a dataset name, an organization name or a tag name.
+This functionality can also be accessed  using the `External` nav links to at the top of each page.

+The list of datasets can be viewed and searched on the `search.html` page.
+The table contains the URL to the actual dataset and some details about the dataset.
+An admin user who is logged in can delete a record from the database.
+A normal user can delete a record from the table but it will not be deleted from the database.

 ---